-Dear Panel Members
+Dear Committee Members

-Audit Completion Report - Year ended 31 March 2021
+Audit Completion Report - Year ended 31 March 2022

-We are pleased to present our revised Audit Completion Report for the year ended 31 March 2021.
-The purpose of this document is to summarise our audit conclusions, following on from the report presented to Audit Panel on 21 October 2021.
+We are pleased to present our Audit Completion Report for the year ended 31 March 2022.
+The purpose of this document is to summarise our audit conclusions.

-The scope of our work, including identified significant audit risks and other areas of management judgement, was outlined in our Audit Strategy Memorandum which we issued on 24 May 2021.
+The scope of our work, including identified significant audit risks and other areas of management judgement, was outlined in our Audit Strategy Memorandum which we issued on 29 September 2022 and formally presented to Audit Panel on 14 March 2023.
 We have reviewed our Audit Strategy Memorandum and concluded that the original significant audit risks and other areas of management judgement remain appropriate.